-As stated earlier, the research vessel's exhaust creates a problem with the measurement of air temperature and the quantities used to calculate dewpoint temperature and relative humidity.
-The instruments that sample these meteorological variables are placed on the tower at a height above the top of the exhaust stack, which is located behind the tower (see Figure 1).
+As stated earlier, the research vessel's exhaust creates a problem with the measurement of air instruments that Temp. and moisture sensors sample these Exhaust meteorological variables а placed on th tower at temperature and the quantities used to calculate dewpoint temperature and relative humidity.
+The a height above the top of the exhaust stack, which is located behind the tower (see Figure 1).
 Consequently, any ship relative wind blowing from the stern towards the bow (in the vicinity of 180 degrees) carries the rising exhaust to the instruments.
 Because the exhaust is warm and moist, the measured temperature and dewpoint temperature suddenly rises one to five degrees C when the exhaust hits the instruments.
 After a change in ship-relative wind direction, the exhaust cleares from the instruments and temperature and dewpoint return to normal.
 The data are affected for only a few minutes when the ship-relative wind direction is changing rapidly (i.e., caused by the turning of the research vessel).
 At other times the data are affected for much longer periods, in some cases up to several hours, if a constant light wind from the stern keeps the exhaust around the instruments.
 Relative humidity measurements are also influenced by this problem, although the response to trends in the temperature and dewpoint temperature are not uniform.